 top of page

-Upon returning from my Christmas trip to Asheville, N.C., I recommend the following restaurants and art galleries:
+Upon returning from my Christmas trip to Asheville, I compiled a list of must-experience restaurants and art galleries:

-• Battery Park Book Exchange & Champagne Bar (1 Page Ave.): Peruse used books while listening to musicians play archaic instruments, like the hammered dulcimer.
+• Battery Park Book Exchange & Champagne Bar (1 Page Ave.): Peruse used books while listening to musicians play archaic instruments, such as the hammered dulcimer.
 Be sure to try the gingerbread cheesecake.
 (Imagine gingerbread, but with the texture of pumpkin pie.)

 • Doc Chey’s Noodle House (37 Biltmore Ave.): If you have one night in Asheville, eat at this restaurant.
 Do not be discouraged by the queue; the wait is worthwhile: The Chinese Chicken Noodle soup is the best soup I have ever eaten.